The Seven Total Costs of Ownership of a Warehouse Management System

 Most of our clients have more than one warehouse and therefore it is natural to break the enterprise costs apart from facility costs.
-Most likely your WMS will require a server to store the data and run the centralized application, or you may be paying for hosting, or even SaaS.
+Most likely your WMS will require a server to store the data and run the centralized application, or you may be paying for hosting or even SaaS.
 These costs might need to be spread out across the organization similar to how your email server costs are handled.

-Facility Infrastructure Costs
+Facility Infrastructure costs

 - Recurring education costs – On-boarding for new employees will need to include system training in order to make them successful as quickly as possible.
 In addition, you’ll most likely want to advance the system knowledge of your existing staff.

 In a warehouse staffed by all full-time W-2 employees, recurring costs will be minimal.
 However, in a warehouse with temporary and/or seasonal workers, the costs will be recurring and could be significant depending on the number of temporary workers.
 If you believe you will have a lot of recurring costs, good decisions should be made during the implementation about support materials and simple procedures that require minimal training.
-Technology can help here with voice pick units and of course even going with a simple process of paper or label picking might be wise especially if your workforce is continuously changing.
+Technology can help here with voice pick units and of course even going with a simple process of paper or label picking might be wise if your workforce is constantly changing.

-Part 3 covers the final type of costs, implementation, and integration.
+Part 3 covers the final type of costs, Implementation, and Integration.

 We hope that this has given you a good start on a foundation for understanding the total cost of owning and planning for a Warehouse Management System.